coder/websocket/README.md

 reuses message buffers out of the box if you use the wsjson and wspb subpackages.
 As mentioned above, nhooyr.io/websocket also supports concurrent writers.

-The WebSocket masking algorithm used by this package is also [1.75x](https://github.com/nhooyr/websocket/releases/tag/v1.7.4) faster than gorilla/websocket or gobwas/ws while using only pure safe Go.
+The WebSocket masking algorithm used by this package is [1.75x](https://github.com/nhooyr/websocket/releases/tag/v1.7.4) faster than gorilla/websocket while using only pure safe Go.

+The [permessage-deflate compression extension](https://tools.ietf.org/html/rfc7692) is fully supported by this library whereas gorilla only supports no context takeover mode.
+See our godoc for the differences.
+This will make a big difference on bandwidth used in most use cases.

-The only performance con to nhooyr.io/websocket is that it uses one extra goroutine to support cancellation with context.Context.
+The only performance con to nhooyr.io/websocket is that it uses a goroutine to support cancellation with context.Context.
 This costs 2 KB of memory which is cheap compared to the benefits.